 -

-Zendesk's pricing starts with its Suite plans, like the Suite Team plan at $55 per agent/month (billed annually).
-But the really powerful AI features are usually add-ons or locked in higher-tier plans like Suite Professional ($115/agent/month) or Suite Enterprise ($169/agent/month).
-The final cost is often much higher than the initial price you see.
+Pricing: Zendesk's pricing starts with its Suite plans, like the Suite Team plan at $55 per agent/month (billed annually).
+Advanced AI capabilities are available through tiered plans or add-ons, such as Suite Professional ($115/agent/month) or Suite Enterprise ($169/agent/month), allowing you to scale your AI capabilities alongside your business growth.

 Pros: